By Jess Beech

-“Breast pain, or mastalgia, to use its medical name, is triggered by hormone fluctuations during the monthly cycle,” explains Dr Anne.
-“It can be influenced by a range of factors, including the rise and fall of oestrogen and progesterone levels, as well as insulin levels (which are influenced by diet).
+“Breast pain, or mastalgia, to use its medical name, is triggered by hormone fluctuations during the monthly cycle,” explains Dr. Anne.
+“It can be influenced by a range of factors, including the rise and fall of estrogen and progesterone levels, as well as insulin levels (which are influenced by diet).

 How can I reduce monthly breast pain?